 - Desire to be involved with preparing for and attending Student-Led Parent Teacher Conferences

 - Write individual comments for each marking period

 - Participate in Outside the Classroom trips and overnights

 - Willingness to be involved in our external programs

 - Teaching experience required

-- Commitment to teaching and learning in a vigorous progressive school community where students can thrive and learn to make a difference.
+- Commitment to teaching and learning in a vigorous progressive school community with a commitment to equity and inclusion.